 15. Setup a Portfolio on Behance, deviantART, etc.

 In addition to showcasing your work on your own portfolio site, there are a number of community-oriented sites that allow you to showcase your creations.
-Some of the popular options include Behance, deviantART, Carbonmade, Flickr, Coroflot, and design:related.
-These sites can be useful for networking with other designers and for gaining exposure to potential clients.
+Some of the popular options include Behance, deviantART, Carbonmade, Flickr, and Coroflot.

 16. Volunteer for a Non-Profit Organization